dani-santos-code/music_inventory/README.md

 # About the Project
 This is an inventory app where exotic music instruments are stored, edited, deleted.
+(CRUD)

+Backend with Python / Flask.
+Frontend with JINJA.

 As a user that's not registered, you can only see the instruments and its details, either by accessing the web page or by accessing the provided endpoints.